storj-archived/sips/sip-xxxx.md

 #### Bandwidth

 One useful metric to factor into a node selection is shard transfer speed, or bandwidth.
 Because of the decentralized nature of the network, this information requires some extra work to attain.
-Reports sent from both the client and the farmer with times of the transfers can be used to establish this inforamation, a.k.a Exchange Reports.
+Reports sent from both the client and the farmer with times of the transfers can be used to establish this information, a.k.a.
+Exchange Reports.

 An exchange report for the purposes of this optimization would contain a client ID, a farmer ID, a reporter ID (to distinguish whether it was submitted by the farmer or the client), a shard hash, and the transfer time of the shard associated with the exchange report.